prpande/niit-fsd/C1-Programming Foundation Using Java/S2-JavaIntro-1907/ReadMe.md

     5 >> 2 = 1
 ```

-# Introduction to Java, Variables, Datatypes and Operators 21/07

 ## Precedence And Associativity

 - Java has well-defined rules for evaluating expressions, including operator precedence, operator associativity, and order of operand evaluation